cockroachdb/docs/v2.1/create-changefeed.md

 Use the following SQL statements to pause, resume, and cancel a changefeed.

 {{site.data.alerts.callout_info}}
-Changefeed-specific SQL statements (e.g., `CANCEL CHANGEFEED`) will be added in the v2.1 release.
+Changefeed-specific SQL statements (e.g., `CANCEL CHANGEFEED`) will be added in the future.
 {{site.data.alerts.end}}

 #### Pause a changefeed